This article covers the basics necessary to start loading and creating profiles.

 - Profile Switching: Most quick start profiles leave one button unassigned and highlighted in Red.
 This is to allow for the easy assignment of global functions like Function Switching > Next Profile.

-- Select another Quick Start profile: To open a different quick start profile in your current tab, select the Quick Start icon at bottom centre and select any profile.
+- Select another Quick Start profile: To open a different quick start profile, select the Quick Start icon at bottom centre and select any profile.
 This profile will open in a new tab.

 Whether or not a module is currently assigned, clicking on it will bring up the Module Settings window.